 We waited them in refrigerator the whole night and they were perfectly stiff in the morning.
 It is so fun to eat these.
 You first hear the cracking noise of stiff chocolate and then reach the lovely softness of figs. They are perfectly chilled inside, so it’s a great refreshing suprise in the center.

-I cut it with a knife when eating since I thinkt it could be messy when it’s bitten.
-If your figs are small enough, you can just throw it in your mouth as it is.
+I slice these chocolate covered figs with a knife when eating since I think it could be messy when it’s bitten.
+If your figs are small enough, you can just throw them in your mouth as they are.
 I’m sure it would be even better!
-It could be a great explosion in your mouth!

 - 6 figs